William Mortensen Vaughan

 unk- (copyright) means that I have seen the tartan, but do not know its name, so I could not look it up at The Scottish Register of Tartans; therefore, I have created the thread count by looking at a picture(s) of the tartan, and guessing what it might be.

 WMV- (William Mortensen Vaughan) indicates a tartan for which I invented the thread count.

 * indicates a tartan I consider ideal for Christmas.

 † indicates a mourning tartan.

-A false tartan indicates a tartan which has a different horizontal thread count than its vertical thread count.
+A false tartan is a tartan which has a different horizontal thread count than its vertical thread count.
 A period (.) in the middle of a thread count separates the horizontal from the vertical thread count; the horizontal thread count comes first, to the left of the period.

-A reversing tartan indicates a tartan which has "pivots," which are stripes after which the thread count repeats itself in reverse order.
+A reversing tartan is a tartan which has "pivots," which are stripes after which the thread count repeats itself in reverse order.
 The "pivots" are the first and last numbers in the thread count.

 A non-reversing tartan is a tartan which has no "pivots"; its thread count is merely repeated in the same order, over and over.
 Ellipses (...) at the end of a thread count indicate this.